CounterpartyXCP/Documentation/Developer_Guide/protocol_specification.rst

 The contract system will be fully compatible with the existing Counterparty asset system and decentralized exchange.

-The economics of the fee system for Counterparty Contracts is necessarily rather different from those of Ethereum, simply because there are no Counterparty miners.
+The economics of the fee system for Counterparty Contracts are necessarily rather different from those of Ethereum, simply because there are no Counterparty miners.
 All Counterparty nodes will execute all contracts, and it will be the holders of XCP that receive the fees